Tommy Leach

-Thomas Andrew Leach (November 4, 1877 – September 29, 1969) was a professional baseball outfielder and third baseman.
+Thomas Andrew Leach (November 4, 1877 – September 29, 1969) was an American professional baseball outfielder and third baseman.
 He played in Major League Baseball from 1898 through 1918 for the Louisville Colonels, Pittsburgh Pirates, Chicago Cubs and Cincinnati Reds.

 Leach led the National League in home runs in 1902 with six, and played in the first modern World Series in 1903 with the Pirates, hitting four triples to set a record that still stands.
 He played alongside legendary ballplayers such as Honus Wagner and Mordecai Brown.
 Leach began his career primarily as an infielder including playing shortstop, second base and, mostly, third base.
 Later, to take advantage of his speed, Leach played mostly outfield.
 Leach is also famous for being interviewed for Lawrence Ritter's 1966 book The Glory of Their Times.

+In the span of his career, Leach was 5th among all players in hits.

 Pittsburgh years

 Leach was well known for his small stature and was nicknamed "Wee Tommy".
 In 1902, while with the Pirates, he led the National League in home runs with a total of six.
 Each one was of the inside-the-park variety, which was not unusual in the "dead-ball era".
 49 of Leach's 63 career home runs were inside-the-park, which is still a National League record.

 During Leach's years in Pittsburgh as a regular and playing with stars such as Honus Wagner, the Pirates won the National League pennant four times and were World Series champions once.
 Among the swiftest runners of his era, Leach had 361 stolen bases, 1,355 runs scored, and 172 triples.